Main features of the law

 An agreement made or conduct that occurred in a foreign country will be caught by the Competition Law as long as it affects the Indonesian market.
 In that respect, there have been two cases where the KPPU has asserted jurisdiction over overseas tender participants who otherwise did not have any connection with Indonesia.

 Public and private enforcement

 The primary enforcement authority is the KPPU which has the power to investigate alleged violations and impose administrative sanctions.
 The KPPU also has powers to undertake market studies and review government policies to determine whether they are consistent with fair competition.
 Criminal courts can also impose sanctions at the request of the public prosecutor’s office.

 A relevant third party can submit a request for damages, during either the examination or the trial at the KPPU, or following the KPPU’s decision.
 In the former case, the third party must volunteer to be examined as a witness first.
-In the latter, the request is submitted to the relevant District Court, using the KPPU’s decision as the legal basis.
+In the latter, the request is submitted to the relevant commercial courts, using the KPPU’s decision as the legal basis.

-There is no recognition of leniency in Law No 5/1999 or any KPPU implementing regulations.
+There is no recognition of leniency in the Competition Law or any KPPU implementing regulations.

-To supervise the application of Law No 5/1999, the KPPU has been granted broad powers to proceed with investigations and adjudication in competition cases.
+To supervise the application of the Competition Law, the KPPU has been granted broad powers to proceed with investigations and adjudication in competition cases.
 The KPPU can start an investigation based on its independent regular market monitoring efforts and findings or information from third parties.
 In practice, this also covers requests for investigations from other government entities.

 The KPPU is able to examine agreements, business activities and actions performed by business actors.
 This includes the power to summon witnesses of fact and expert witnesses, as well as to order disclosure of documents from private and government institutions.